SakanaAI/IASC/README.md

     If any of the preceding tasks did not run successfully, you do not get the output.
     Make sure that the preceding tasks are successfully executed.

-## What we want to do from now
-The task we are implementing is to have LLMs construct a language that follows the instructions/specifications given by the user about the language.
-In particular, one of the hard issues in this task is that the model has to modify the morphosyntax of the input language (English, in our experiments) to the one that meets the specifications.
-Since there is currently no evaluation data for this task, we need to create one.

 # Evaluation data
 The structure of the evaluation is as follows: